smchuma/Next13-ArtFlow-Web-App-Design-Sharing/README.md

-# Artflow Project (Dribbble Clone)
+# Artflow Project- Design-Sharing Platform

 ![Artflow Project](./public/images/1.png)

 ## Description

-artflow Project is a dark version of Dribbble, a popular platform for designers to showcase their work.
+artflow Project is a dark version of Dribble, a popular platform for designers to showcase their work.
 This project was built as a means for me to learn Next.js 13, a powerful React framework, and enhance my understanding of web development concepts through hands-on experience.

 Building this project proved to be a rewarding challenge, especially when it came to working with GraphQL and Graphbase.
 By immersing myself in the development process, I was able to gain a deeper understanding of these technologies and solidify my knowledge.